Porcelain Crowns Boca Raton

 - Sensitivity or discomfort in the tooth.

-- If you see your gum has been receding.
+- If you see your gum has been receding or inflamed or bleeding around the crown.

 If you experience any of these signs, come into our office for a free consultation.
 We will take X-rays to see if your crown should be replaced.
 If your crown is not fitting perfectly, this may be considered a leaking crown.
 If the crown is not replaced or fixed, in 5-10 years your tooth may be completely gone.
 It is important to have good oral hygiene and replace your crowns when necessary.

-A crown covers the entire visible portion of the tooth.
+A dental crown covers the entire visible portion of the tooth.
 Crowns can be used cosmetically in this way, but more often they are used to save a weakened tooth.
 Porcelain veneers are purely cosmetic.
 They consist of thin shells of porcelain applied to the fronts of the visible teeth in your mouth.
-They do not strengthen the teeth in any way.
+Veneers do not strengthen the teeth like porcelain crowns do.

 Do I have other options other than a crown?